Sanjanadhananjayaa/Intelligent-Apps-Build-your-own-Copilot-Workshop/Labs/lab1.md

      yarn install
      yarn dev
     ```

+   >**Note**: Wait for 2 - 3 mins and proceed with next step dont wait for script to complete.

-1. Open a browser and navigate to
+1. Open a another tab in edge, and  browser the following
    ```
      http://localhost:4001
    ```

    Get the port from the logs in the terminal.
 You should see the miyagi app running locally.

    ![](./Media/miyagi1.png)